 On rare occasions, the President (or designate) may elect to close the University due to inclement weather or other human or natural circumstances.
 In such circumstances, classes and examinations will be formally cancelled and will be rescheduled.
 Assignments due on the date of the closure must be submitted on the next day that the University is open.

 Business Administration (MBA)

+\Applicable Supervisors:

 Paul Bowles, Professor (Economics)

 Waqar Haque, Professor

 Sungchul Choi, Associate Professor

+Reza Chowdbury, Associate Professor

 Rick Tallman, Associate Professor

-Reza Chowdbury, Assistant Professor

-Elizabeth Croft, Assistant Professor

 Mike Cutherbertson, Lecturer

-Walter Babicz, Adjunct Professor (Economics)

-Amarjit Bhullar, Adjunct Professor

 Rick Colbourne, Adjunct Professor

-Samina Khandakar, Adjunct Professor

-Jan Kietzmann, Adjunct Professor Website: www.unbc.ca/commerce/mba
+Website: www.unbc.ca/mba